 Each individual has their own take on making the perfect paella, and in this region, I suspect they aren’t quite so purist as in Valencia.

-If you’re looking to make a vegan paella, you’re immediately breaking out from the traditionally authentic way anyway, so I figure you won’t mind this more flexi-approach.
+If you’re looking to make a vegan paella, you’re immediately breaking out from the traditional, authentic way anyway (because paella has either meat or seafood in it traditionally), so I figure you won’t mind this more flexi-approach.

 Table of Contents